Vluuks/AndroidPractice/Week5/Lab/README.md

 ➡️ **Exercise 1.2:** *Inside `Activity.java`, make sure that the class implements the interface we just created and add the method body (without content for now) to the class.*

-➡️ **Exercise 1.3:** *The main method inside `InterfaceTest` initiates the `Activity` and the `Helper` class and then starts running the functionality inside the helper class: `new Thread(new Helper(a)).start();`.
-Make sure that you understand what this line of code does and that you also understand the contents of the helper class.*
+➡️ **Exercise 1.3:** *The main method inside `InterfaceTest` initiates the `Activity` and the `LongRunningTask` class and then starts running the functionality inside said class on another thread: `new Thread(new Helper(a)).start();`.
+Make sure that you understand what this line of code does and that you also understand the contents of the helper class to some degree.*

-➡️ **Exercise 1.4:** *Add something to the method body of your callback method.
+➡️ **Exercise 1.4:** *Now it's time to add something to the method body of your callback method.
 It should print a message to the console indicating that the callback was performed succesfully.*

 ➡️ **Exercise 1.5:** *Compile and run your program and observe in what order the calls to `println()` are printed to the console.*

-{% next "Dingen" %}
+{% next "Wrapping it up" %}
 ### Wrapping it up
 For this exercise, we have provided you with a few Java files.
-Because we simulate the Android environment, we make use of an `Activity` class and a `Helper` class.
+Because we simulate the Android environment, we make use of an `Activity` class and a `LongRunningTask` class which simulated some kind of task that takes a lot of time.
 The idea is that in your apps, you often want to keep network requests, database interactions or other time consuming tasks separate from the activities.

-In this example, the Helper class performs a task `run()` that takes a bit of time, simulated by sleeping the thread for a few seconds.
+In this example, the `LongRunningTask` class performs a task `run()` that takes a bit of time, simulated by sleeping the thread for a few seconds.
 When this task is done, we want to notify your `Activity`, and this is where the interface comes into play.
 However, it has not been implemented yet!

-<a name="practice"></a>

-### Exercises

- 1. Add a method signature to the interface `Callback`.

- 2. Make the `Activity` class implement this interface correctly.
-The method body can be a print statement of your choosing.

- 3. Using the reference to the `Activity`